lagadic/vision_visp/README.md

 ## Setup

 This package contains submodules.
 It can be compiled like any other ROS package using `catkin_make`.
-In that case you have to consider the `groovy-devel` branch.
+In that case you have to consider the `fuerte-devel` branch.

 ### Prerequisities

-visp_auto_tracker depends on visp_bridge and visp_tracker packages available from <https://github.com/lagadic> (groovy-devel branches).
+visp_auto_tracker depends on visp_bridge and visp_tracker packages available from <https://github.com/lagadic> (fuerte-devel branches).
 Install first visp_bridge and visp_tracker packages.

 ### How to get and build visp_tracker

 Supposed you have a catkin work space just run:

 	$ cd ~/catkin_ws/src
-	$ git clone -b groovy-devel --recursive https://github.com/lagadic/visp_auto_tracker.git
+	$ git clone -b fuerte-devel --recursive https://github.com/lagadic/visp_auto_tracker.git
 	$ catkin_make --pkg visp_auto_tracker

 ## Documentation